Trace Hits

-Trace Hits (formerly Chart Show TV and Trace Urban) is a British free-to-air music channel owned by Trace Group.
+Trace Hits (formerly Chart Show TV and Trace Urban) was a British free-to-air music channel owned by Trace Group.

 History

 Chart Show TV launched on 16 September 2002 and initially consisted of several different charts, mimicking the format of the television show upon which it was based.
 However, many of these were dropped and the channel started showing music videos.

 The channel broadcast in 4:3 from its launch but switched to 16:9 on 4 February 2008.
 All of CSC Media Group's other music channels have also switched to 16:9 broadcasting.
 A new website for Chart Show TV is also under development since its sister channels have had new websites launched.

 On 5 January 2012, Chart Show TV +1 launched, replacing NME TV.
 The temporary channel was replaced by BuzMuzik on 30 May 2012.